RamSailopal/resolvconf/README.md

 Resolvconf binary

-Used to set up VPN connection for Kodi running LibreElec, running on a RasberryPi
+Used to set up VPN connection for Kodi running LibreElec, running on a RasberryPi, using ProtonVPN as a service provider

-LibreElec is a minimilised Linux operating system used to exclusively run Kodi.
+LibreElec is a minimilized Linux operating system used to exclusively run Kodi.
 This means that the root file system is read only and it is difficult to add additional applications outside of the Kodi interface.

 # Components